lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/20+ Catharsis.md

 So you want to serve me?

 "No, not to [b]serve[/b]," she replied, indignant, "Let me do things that you won't.
 Let me be everything that you cannot.
 Let me [b]be[/b] something to be afraid of."

 The Solar Princess stared at Chrysalis for a longest time.
 Then uttered quietly: "Adhesion to the process and admittance of it is no different than direct participation.
 You seek to corrupt me, to make me like yourself.
 You want to prove that your point is stronger.
-You always was about that, about conflict, not cooperation."
+You always was about that, about conflict, not compromises."

+"I am a Queen of Equestria, am I not?
+Same as you."

+"All you want is for me to close my eyes to your atrocities," the Princess replied in strained voice, "Is that it?"

+It was full of fear, but it wanted... it wanted... it [i]wanted[/i] something new.

 "You are the only creature in the entire world I can lend my trust in," Chrysalis slowly traced a hoof on Celestia's cheek, "No, I am not same monster as I was before.
 Now I [b]am[/b] the Queen of Equestria, aren't I?"
 She cackled, "Just imagine now, a legion of trained infiltrators and shapeshifters, loyal to you... to [b]us[/b].
 A dream for [b]any[/b] ruler, and I grant you it almost [b]free[/b] of charge."

-"All you want is for me to close my eyes to your atrocities," the Princess replied in strained voice, "Is that it?"

 "I do not require any forgiveness, not from you, not from ponies," Chrysalis pressed her forehead to Celestia's, her wolfish smile widened, "Hate me for that, if you will.
 I really don't care.
 You know what I am after...
 All I want is to remain myself.
 To be acknowledged by you."
 She leaned closer, "We can be so [b]powerful[/b] together..."